SCRT-HQ/VaporShell/docs/tips.md

 ## Different Strokes

-The beauty of leveraging Powershell is that you can organize your template builds in whatever way works best for you; the only constant being that you'll need to keep your `Import-Module VaporShell` at the top of the script to prevent errors from functions not being found.
+The beauty of leveraging PowerShell is that you can organize your template builds in whatever way works best for you; the only constant being that you'll need to keep your `Import-Module VaporShell` at the top of the script to prevent errors from functions not being found.

 Here are a couple examples of different approaches to laying out a template script: